 The application of the coatings definitely needs to be monitored, but it is still a widely understood process, and the controls for calibrating dispensing parameters are often discussed throughout the industry.

 Controlling the quality of the surface the coating is applied to, however, is very often overlooked and, in our experience, is the most common reason for coating failures in every industry.

-For coatings to properly adhere to a surface it must be free of chemical contaminants by way of a cleaning and/or activation process.
-A wash process can remove large particulates and then a plasma treatment process can activate the surface, creating a chemically clean surface ready to be coated.
+For coatings to properly adhere to a surface, they must be free of chemical contaminants by way of a cleaning and/or activation process.
+A wash process can remove large particulates, and then a plasma treatment process can activate the surface, creating a chemically clean surface ready to be coated.

 It’s extremely important to have a cleaning and treatment process that delivers a high surface quality and a validation system to quantitatively verify that cleaning.

 An in-line, automated surface analysis system is the best way to keep up rapid production rates while maintaining consistency and accuracy.
 Data from these systems can be shared instantaneously throughout an organization so Quality Engineers can evaluate the analytics and make decisions quickly from anywhere in the world.

 Self-cleaning coatings come in two varieties and serve very distinct yet equally important functions.
 There are hydrophobic coatings and hydrophilic coatings, and which one you choose is based on how you want the water and moisture to interact with the surface of a lens to remove dirt and dust.

 Hydrophobicity and hydrophilicity refer to the way liquids behave when they come into contact with a surface.
 Water will spread out and “wet” a surface that is hydrophilic.
 If the glass isn't perfectly clean, water “breaks” instead of wetting out uniformly on the surface; as the water dries, dirt and minerals that were dissolved in the water appear as water spots.